Hygiene Education

 - Diagnostic tools for latent TB:

-- Tuberculin skin test (for people younger than 5 years old)
+- Tuberculin skin test (for people children younger than 2 years old or for people children between 2 to 5 years old but can’t do blood test)

 The doctor will choose one of the following treatments according to your condition